Frequently asked questions

 I WANT TO BE AN ART THERAPIST.
 HOW DO I GO ABOUT IT?

 You need to complete a Master of Art Therapy degree to be registered as a professional Art Therapist.
-Contact the training institutions directly (La Trobe Health Sciences or MIECAT) for clarification and entry requirements.
+Contact the training institutions directly (La Trobe or MIECAT) for clarification and entry requirements.

-A Bachelor degree is available at Ikon Institute.
+A Bachelor degree is available at Ikon Institute and may be a pathway to a masters degree.

 All this information and more is covered in Melbourne Art Therapy Studio's Introduction to Art Therapy workshop.